callum-hart/ysu/README.md

 - [Race](https://github.com/callum-hart/ysu/tree/master/src/examples/Race) Time constraign a request to 2 seconds so that the UI isn't blocked on slow internet connections.
 - [User Journey](https://github.com/callum-hart/ysu/tree/master/src/examples/UserJourney) Form in which the user has 5 seconds to either confirm or cancel submission.
 - [Undo](https://github.com/callum-hart/ysu/tree/master/src/examples/Undo) After submitting a form the user can change their mind by clicking undo.
-- [Debounce](https://github.com/callum-hart/ysu/tree/master/src/examples/Debounce) Run a remote search query once the user has stopped typing for 1 second.
+- [Debounce](https://github.com/callum-hart/ysu/tree/master/src/examples/Debounce) Run a remote search query once the user has stopped typing for 2 seconds.
 - [Composition](https://github.com/callum-hart/ysu/tree/master/src/examples/Composition) Compose a sequence from multiple generators.

 The examples can be viewed locally by cloning the repository and running `npm install` and then `npm start`.